 Can I charge for the eye exam or prescription?

-You can charge for the eye exam itself, but you can’t charge an extra fee for providing the prescription.
+You can charge for the eye exam itself, but you can’t charge an additional fee for providing the prescription.
 The Rule requires you to give the prescription immediately after a refractive exam, no matter what, and at no extra cost.

 Are there any exceptions to the Rule?